 Today’s post was written by David Pfeiffer, Reference Archivist at the National Archives in College Park.
 On a gorgeous late summer day in August, RDT2 archivists Joe Schwarz and David Pfeiffer traveled to Shenandoah National Park headquarters near Luray, Virginia, to examine some potentially alienated records at the request of NARA’s Office of the Inspector General … Continue reading Joe and Dave’s Excellent Adventure!

-The past Saturday, I was visiting the Florida Keys and took a bike tour of parts of Islamorada, a village which spans several islands.
+By Jason Clingerman The past Saturday, I was visiting the Florida Keys and took a bike tour of parts of Islamorada, a village which spans several islands.
 The meeting place for the tour was a memorial to the victims of the 1935 Labor Day hurricane located near mile marker 82 of U.S. Route 1.
-Our guide was very knowledgeable … Continue reading Plumage of Pomp: The Labor Day Hurricane of 1935
+Our guide … Continue reading Plumage of Pomp: The Labor Day Hurricane of 1935

 Today's post is written by Kimberly Kronwall.
 My grandfather was an avid pilot and builder of airplanes.
 As a child, I remember walking into his garage to check on the progress of his latest Taylorcraft aircraft.
 Other than this limited exposure to airplanes (and the commercial flights I frequent) I am not by any means … Continue reading Donated Records: A Worthwhile Adventure

-During World War II, the American National Red Cross (ANRC) provided many services to enlisted men serving abroad in Europe and elsewhere.
+By Jason Clingerman During World War II, the American National Red Cross (ANRC) provided many services to enlisted men serving abroad in Europe and elsewhere.
 Importantly, they set up clubs for enlisted men to enjoy for recreational purposes in order to take a break from their wartime duties.
-One of these clubs was in Rome.
-In 1944, the … Continue reading Thanksgiving in Rome, 1944
+One of these clubs was in Rome. … Continue reading Thanksgiving in Rome, 1944

 Today’s post is written by Onaona Guay, a processing archivist in College Park.
 Banners and flags comprise a good portion of the September 11 Recovery Program records.
 Some are handmade and some are signed.
 One particular United States flag was recovered from the Alfred P. Murrah Federal Building in Oklahoma City after the horrific bombing on … Continue reading Solidarity